typesandtimes/tale/about.md

 ---

-A blog about programming languages, types, time, and calendars, by Scott Kilpatrick, who works in New York City as a software engineer with particular interest in programming around time and calendars.
+A blog about programming languages, types, time, and calendars, by [Scott Kilpatrick](https://people.mpi-sws.org/~skilpat/), who works in New York City as a software engineer with particular interest in programming around time and calendars.
-The name _{{site.title}}_ echoes the major focal point of programming languages theory, _types and terms_, the [former academic subject](https://people.mpi-sws.org/~skilpat/) of the author.
+The name _{{site.title}}_ echoes the major focal point of programming languages theory, _types and terms_, the former doctoral subject of the author.

 * * *